Phileosopher/commonplace/mind-neurodivergence-clusterb-narcissist.md

   - Arrogance through believing others to be worthless, ridiculous, or despicable.
 - While it may express during early childhood, it represents itself when selfishness starts surpassing a desire for others' benefit.
 - There are also derivations of this mechanism in the forms of the sociopathy/psychopathy spectrum.
+- Any other personality can shift to this by [mixing hardship over time without self-reflection](https://theologos.site/narcissism/).

 Narcissism has two major forms and some sub-forms: